-The Operational Committee is the body for major strategic operational conditions.
-This includes ATP's tax policy, the technical platform of the pension and investment area and operational risks that are particularly relevant to the pensions and investment area.

-Furthermore, supplementary forums have been set up in a number of more specific areas, the decision-making powers of which concern more tangible aspects of ATP's current operations.
+The Operational Committee discusses and make decisions on strategic issues in Pensions & Investment (P&I) regarding operational conditions.
+This includes ATP's tax policy, P&I's technical platform, essential operational risks and relevant development tasks in P&I. Furthermore, supplementary forums have been set up in a number of more specific areas, the decision-making powers of which concern more tangible aspects of ATP's current operations.